As the NBA playoffs begin, here are 10 things to know - WHIZ News

 FAMILY MATTERS

 Callie Rivers Curry cannot lose in the first round of the Western Conference playoffs.
-Either her father is going to the second round, or her busband is.
+Either her father is going to the second round, or her husband is.

 The Los Angeles Clippers play Dallas in the first round.
 Callie’s father is Clippers coach Doc Rivers.
 Her husband is Mavericks guard Seth Curry.